okyntary/tp/docs/UserGuide.md

 ### Finding a CCA: `findc`

-Filters all CCAs with names that contain a given string, as well as people enrolled in these CCAs and reminders associated with these CCAs.
+Filters all CCAs with names that contain a given keyword, as well as people enrolled in these CCAs and reminders associated with these CCAs.

-Format: `findc STRING`
+Format: `findc KEYWORD`

 ### Adding a reminder to a CCA: `addr`